awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-request-throttling.md

 ![\[Burst as a function of time given the token bucket size and a combined burn rate\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/tokenBucketBurst.png)

 The account\-level rate limit can be increased upon request\.
 To request an increase of account\-level throttling limits per Region, contact the [AWS Support Center](https://console.aws.amazon.com/support/home#/)\.
-For more information, see [API Gateway quotas](limits.md#api-gateway-limits)\.
+For more information, see [Amazon API Gateway quotas and important notes](limits.md)\.

 ## Default method throttling and overriding default method throttling<a name="apig-request-throttling-stage-and-method-level-limits"></a>